walmartlabs/thorax/README.md

 ### Collection Events

-When a collection is bound to a view with `setCollection` (automatically called by passing a `collection` option in the constructor) any events on the collection can be observed by the view in this way.
+When a collection is bound to a view with `setCollection` (automatically called by passing a `collection` option when the view is instantiated) any events on the collection can be observed by the view in this way.
 For instance to observe any collection `reset` event when it is bound to any view:

     Thorax.View.on({
       collection: {